brother-bill/ebayCollectibles/README.md

 # ebayCollectibles

 Analyzes vintage items and tracks their prices locally using eBay’s RESTful API.
-Provides easy access to all item statistics that can be retrieved at anytime without having to reissue more API requests.
+Provides access to all item statistics that can be retrieved at anytime without having to reissue more API requests through the usage of pickle files in Python.

 •	Local logging and storage system that helps track and avoid errors